mcyemmy/YemisArcade/Info.md

 - The Lord is not slow in keeping his promise, as some understand slowness.
 Instead he is patient with you, not wanting anyone to perish, but everyone to come to repentance.
 2 Peter 3:9, Also read Genesis 12:1-4 and Jer 29:11
 - No one can serve two masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
 You cannot serve both God and money.
 Matthew 6:24
 - So you are no longer a slave, but God's child; and since you are his child, God has made you also an heir.
 Galatians 4:7
-- Now if we are children, then we are heirs--heirs of God and co-heirs with Christ, if indeed we share in his sufferings in order that we may also share in his glory.
+- Now if we are children, then we are heirs--heirs of God and co-heirs with Christ, if indeed we suffer with Christ in order that we may also share in his glory.
 Romans 8:17
+- - For I consider that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us Romans 8:18
 - Were you called while a slave?
 Do not be concerned about it; but if you can be made free, rather use it.
 1 Corinthians 7:21
 - And you shall know the truth, and the truth shall make you free.
 John 8:32
 - Therefore if the Son makes you free, you shall be free indeed.
 John 8:36